DISTRHO/DPF/LICENSING.md

 By default DPF uses the free reverse-engineered [vestige header](distrho/src/vestige/vestige.h) file.
 This file is GPLv2+ licensed, so that applies to plugins built with it as well.
-You can alternatively build DPF-based VST2 plugins using the official VST2 SDK, simply set the `VESTIGE_HEADER` compiler macro to `0` during build.
+You can alternatively build DPF-based VST2 plugins using the official Steinberg VST2 SDK, simply set the `VESTIGE_HEADER` compiler macro to `0` during build.
 You will need to provide your own VST2 SDK files then, as DPF does not ship with them.
-Note there are legal issues surrounding releasing new VST2 plugins using the official SDK, as that is no longer supported by the vendor.
+Note there are legal issues surrounding releasing new VST2 plugins using the official SDK, as that is no longer supported by Steinberg.

 ### VST3 special note